amd/HPCTrainingExamples/Omniperf-OpenMP/Fortran/1_collapse/README.md

 In this section, we show results obtained running this exercise on a system with MI300A, using ROCm `6.2.1` and the associated Omniperf, version `6.2.1`.

-### Roofline Analysis:

-At present (September 28th 2024), rooflines are disabled on MI300A.

 ### Exercise Instructions:
 Inspect the code in ```problem.F```: it is a prototype of a red-black smoother.
 Note that the innermost loop has strides such that the data is acceced in a checkerboard pattern.